TareqK/x-days-of-javalin/docs/index.md

 1. Have a good grasp of Java syntax and Object-Oriented programming
 2. Have a beginner understanding of JavaScript syntax
 3. Have a good understanding of HTML5 and CSS
-4. Have a begginer understanding of SQL - preferrably MySQL syntax
+4. Have a beginner understanding of SQL - preferably MySQL syntax
+5. Have a working understanding of git

 I encourage you to revise these concepts before you dive in.
 It would also be nice to have a general awareness of